jozhw/.dotfiles/docs/src/content/docs/dotfiles/emacs.md

 **Troubleshooting 2025-01-14: Does Not Work**

-If you receive the option to rebuild the =epdfserver= and you agree to building on Emacs, there are instances where the build fails.
-When running =M-x pdf-tools-install= you will rebuild within Emacs and will obtain more information.
+If you receive the option to rebuild the `epdfserver` and you agree to building on Emacs, there are instances where the build fails.
+When running `M-x pdf-tools-install` you will rebuild within Emacs and will obtain more information.
 If the error consists of not being able to find poppler, copy and paste the command used to run the installation and run it in the command line outside of emacs.

 This solution seems to work currently as of 2025-01-14.